xsolla/angular-currency-format/README.md

     //    ...
     // }

-    // Get the information about currency be ISO 4217 currency code console.log(currencyFormatService.getByCode('EUR'));
+    // Get the information about currency by ISO 4217 currency code console.log(currencyFormatService.getByCode('EUR'));
     // outputs:
     // {